Table of contents

 - High costs and fees: There are many types of fees you have to manage when selling items on eBay, such as an insertion fee and a final value fee.
 The total fee value might depend on your item niches, selling price, and whether you have an eBay store or not.
 If you are selling low-priced items on eBay, these fees adding up over time with extra costs can lead to low profits.

-- Thousands of competitors: The high number of active buyers on eBay platform has appealed to many aspiring sellers to start their business.
+- Thousands of competitors: The high number of active buyers on the eBay platform has appealed to many aspiring sellers to start their business.
 For each item you list on eBay, there might be thousands of listings for similar products on this platform, making it a challenge to stand out in the competition.

-Best eBay alternatives for you
+Best eBay alternatives for sellers

 Best eBay alternatives for all products